derrickmaples/osticket-prereqs/README.md

   - install MySQL 5.5.62
   - Register PHP from within IIS then reload it
   - Install osTicket
+  - Reload IIS again then go to sites -> Default -> osTicket
+  - In IIS click “Browse *:80” on the right
+  - Enabled the proper extensions for osTicket in IIS
 - Item 4
 - Item 5